wessman/defer.js/README.markdown

 ## Try it out ##

 Want to see it in action, against loading an image and jQuery?
 [Test defer.js now!](http://wessman.github.com/deferjs/test/test0.html)

+Pay special attention to the image load time &amp; order.

 Judiciously clearing your cache, along with manipulating your connection (I use Network Link Conditioner) will give you a more complete picture of defer.js's performance.